naijaping/bp-remove-email-address-from-messages/readme.txt

 === Buddypress List Newest Members widget ===

-Contributor: @naijaping
+Author: @naijaping
-Tags: buddypress, newest members widget
-Requires at least: WordPress 3.0 BuddyPress 1.5
+Tags: buddypress, spam, remove email address, buddypress messages Requires at least: WordPress 3.0 BuddyPress 1.5
 Tested up to: WordPress 3.6  BuddyPress 1.8.1
 License: GNU/GPL 2
 Stable tag: 1.0

 == Description ==
 This small plugin will stop members from sending email address to each other by removing the email address automatically